Kelly Wearstler: Design career

-Early projects and hotel design (1990s-2000s)
+Early projects and hotel design (1990s–2000s)

 In 1995 Wearstler opened Kelly Wearstler Interior Design, her own design firm.
-The following year she was introduced to real estate developer Brad Korzen, who hired her to design his house in the Hollywood Hills and several residential properties owned by Korzen's company Kor Realty Group.
+The following year she was introduced to her future husband real estate developer Brad Korzen, who hired her to design his house in the Hollywood Hills and several residential properties owned by Korzen's company Kor Realty Group.
 The first of the residences was the Avalon hotel in Beverly Hills, which re-opened in 1999 with a style described in the press as "a playful take on mid-century modernism."
 With apartments filled with pieces from modernist artists such as Arne Jacobsen, Eero Saarinen and George Nelson, The New York Times would write a decade later that "her playful, elegantly over-the-top designs for the Avalon Beverly Hills changed the look of boutique hotels around the world."
 In 2000, she designed the small Maison 140 hotel in Beverly Hills.